Joker: [thinking] I feel a murderous intent...!

-- Tommy Lee Jones appeared in commercials for a brand of coffee where he's an alien teaching Japanese students.
+- Tommy Lee Jones has appeared in commercials for a Boss Coffee where he's an alien teaching Japanese students.
 Since the students are pranksters, he incinerates a booby-trapped eraser with his laser eyes, destroys his desk, and slings a piece of chalk back at a rude student so hard it shaves part of his hair and leaves a crater in the wall.

 - Meanwhile, in Japan...

-- Yukari-sensei of Azumanga Daioh once managed a double shot upside Osaka and Kagura's heads.
+- Yukari-sensei of Azumanga Daioh once managed a chalk double shot upside Osaka and Kagura's heads.

 - In Chobits Hideki gets chalk thrown at him when he falls asleep in class and cries out when a nightmare wakes him.

-- In Kantai Collection, the Heavy Cruiser Ashigara throws chalk at a whispering Kisaragi at such a velocity that she flies out of her chair.
+- In KanColle, the Heavy Cruiser Ashigara throws chalk at a whispering Kisaragi at such a velocity that she flies out of her chair.
 This was because, of course, Kisaragi was mentioning how Ashigara failed to hook up with any men at her last mixer.

-- In Keijo!!!!!!!!, Nozomi isn't paying attention in class and is duly hit with flying chalk... except instead of throwing it, the teacher launches it off her butt, at such high velocity that it knocks Nozomi backwards off her chair.
+- In Keijo!!!!!!!!, Nozomi isn't paying attention in class and is duly hit with flying chalk... except instead of throwing it, the teacher flicks it in the air before launching it with her butt, at such high velocity that it knocks Nozomi backwards off her chair.
 It's that kind of series.

-- Shinichi's teacher does this twice to him early on in Parasyte; the first time, Migi instinctively catches and crushes it without Shinichi even noticing but the second time, the chalk hits him because Migi had fallen asleep.
+- Shinichi's teacher throws chalk at him early on in Parasyte; the first time, Migi instinctively catches and crushes it without Shinichi even noticing but the second time, the chalk hits him because Migi had fallen asleep.

 - In Place to Place, Kikue-sensei throws a piece of chalk at Io's head for twirling his pen at high speeds.
 Somehow, it curves to hit Mayoi instead.

-- Washu of Tenchi Muyo! takes this Up to Eleven - if people interrupt her when she's lecturing, she throws bricks.
+- Tenchi Muyo!: Washu.
+If people interrupt her when she's lecturing, she throws bricks.

 - Monty Python's The Meaning of Life's "Sex Ed" scene exaggerates this.

-- In the French movie Les Profs, this is Gladys the English teacher's Signature Move.
-In a scene, she goes More Dakka on her students in a War Movies parody, with machine-gun sound effects and the students taking cover behind their desks.
-She does not especially do that in the original comic, where she is "just" an overall Sadist Teacher.
+- In the French movie Les Profs, throwing chalk is Gladys the English teacher's Signature Move.
+In one scene, she goes More Dakka on her students in a War Movies parody, with machine-gun sound effects and the students taking cover behind their desks.
+She does not especially do this in the original comic, where she is "just" an all-around Sadist Teacher.

 - Chronicles of the Kencyrath.
 The strategy instructor of the Academy of Tentir has a wooden fist.
 He has a tendency to detach and throw it at dozing cadets.
-Later exaggerated, when he dismisses a class where half are mildly concussed for inattention.
+This is later exaggerated when he dismisses a class where half are mildly concussed for inattention.

 - In the Battle Royale novel, the teacher throws chalk at students who talk in "class".
 The first time.
 The second time, it's a knife.